FIND A JOB:

 Right Here.

-At St. Elizabeth, our diversity, equity and inclusion framework is centered around three key strategic pillars:
+At St. Elizabeth, our Culture and Belonging framework is centered around three key strategic pillars:

-• Equitable outcomes for patients and their families.
+• Delivering exceptional experiences and equitable outcomes for patients and their families.

-We commit ourselves to intentional and sustained focus in these areas and the many initiatives and efforts that support them.
-Collectively, they represent our commitment to inclusion:
+We are committed to a sustained and intentional focus in these areas and the many initiatives that support them.
+Together, these pillars reflect our dedication to creating an environment where people feel connected, supported, and included.

 St. Elizabeth Associate Resource Groups

-St. Elizabeth Associate Resource Groups are voluntary associate-led groups designed to serve as resources to our associates and support the organization in creating a diverse, inclusive and engaged workplace.
-We consider them as vehicles to find, support, engage and develop our associates:
+St. Elizabeth’s Associate Resource Groups, or ARGs, are voluntary, associate-led groups designed to serve as resources to our associates and support the organization in creating a diverse, inclusive and engaged workplace.
+Our ARGs are an integral part of our Culture and Belonging strategy.
+We consider them to be one of the vehicles to find, support, engage and develop our associates.
+St. Elizabeth has 8 associate resource groups:

 • Healthcare Young Professional Ensemble (HYPE)